mmatteo-hub/RT1_Assignment1/README.md

     	else: # it means a wall has been detected return dist, rot_y, True # in this case, the function return are the distance, the rotation of the wall and a True boolean
 ```
 it allows the robot checking the presence of a wall in a particular direction, determined by the parameter `rot_token`, that is an angle.
-Inside the `avoid_collision()` the `wall_check(rot_token)` function can detect a wall in front, on the right or on the left with `rot_token`=0, 90, -90 respectively (the figure above explains it clearly).
+Inside the `avoid_collision()` the `wall_check(rot_token)` function can detect a wall in front, on the right or on the left with `rot_token`= 0, 90, -90 respectively (the figure above explains it clearly).
 As it can be seen walls are characterised by a colour (`MARKER_TOKEN_GOLD`) which distinguishes them from tokens (`MARKER_TOKEN_SILVER`).

-The main program now checks if the robot is close enough to the token detected: the function returns `d` which is the wall distance and if `d`< `dist`, where `dist` represents the token distance, it means there is a wall between the token and the robot so the program starts again the `avoid_collision()`, otherwise with any dangerous wall so the robot can catch the token
+The main program now checks if the robot is close enough to the token detected: the function returns `d` which is the wall distance and if `d`< `dist`, where `dist` represents the token distance, it means there is a wall between the token and the robot so the program starts again the `avoid_collision()` function, otherwise there are not any dangerous wall so the robot can catch the token

 * `catch_token()`:
 ```python